Caterham Seven review

 Reliability should be better as there’s not all that much equipment to go wrong.
 With the Ford-sourced engines the Seven should be reliable, and if any niggles do emerge, the cars are relatively easy to fix.

 Caterhams only come with a one-year warranty.

-Caterham's main showroom is in Crawley, but there are a further three official UK retailers in Bristol, Silverstone and Cheshire.
+Caterham's main showroom is in Crawley, but there are a further four official UK retailers in Bristol, Bury St Edmunds, Cheshire and Silverstone.
 Servicing prices are on the higher side, but as the Seven is such a specialist vehicle, it’s important to get it maintained by experts – plus this protects its value in the future.